Physicslibrary/Threejs-VR-Physics/README.md

 </pre>

-With an Oculus Quest, open Oculus Browser and go to link (and "Enter VR"):<br>
+With an Oculus Quest, open Oculus Browser to link (and "Enter VR"):<br>

 [https://physicslibrary.github.io/Threejs-VR-Physics/examples/webxr_vr_mass_on_a_spring.html](https://physicslibrary.github.io/Threejs-VR-Physics/examples/webxr_vr_mass_on_a_spring.html)